witmoca/BEATs/README.md

 # Burning Ember (BEATs)
-*Burning Ember* is a CMS-like application meant as a playlist creation system backed up by an archive of previously played tracks.
+*Burning Ember* is a CMS-like application meant as a playlist creation system backed by an archive of previously played tracks.
 Opposed to a 'real' Content Management System, Burning Ember is **offline** and **fairly simple**.
 Making it easy for podcasters, dj's, radio show hosts and the like to have a **highly reliable** way to create playlists and keep track of them during a show.

 **More importantly, it's entirely free**.
 And i do really mean free.
 For those of you that have heard of FOSS: *Burning Ember* is both **Free-as-in-beer AND Free-as-in-speech**.